A New Era in Drug Discovery…

-Molecular Sensing, Inc. (MSI) is commercializing Back-Scattering Interferometry (BSI), the world’s first label-free, conformation-sensitive detection technology for biophysical characterization of small molecule interactions with complex drug targets.
-This includes integral membrane proteins and biochemically intractable target binding assays in native-like, free-solution environments — no tags or tethering.
+Molecular Sensing, Inc. (MSI) is commercializing Back-Scattering Interferometry (BSI), the world’s first label-free, conformation-sensitive, free-solution assay technology for biophysical characterization of small molecule interactions with complex drug targets.
+This includes crude membrane protein preparations and other biochemically intractable target binding assays in native-like, free-solution environments — no tags or tethering.

 KEY APPLICATIONS OF BSI TECHNOLOGY